Nyaika of Tooro

-Rukirabasaija Kasunga Kyebambe Nyaika was Omukama of the Kingdom of Tooro, from 1862 -1863, and 1864 -1874.
-He was the third (3rd) Omukama of Toro.
+Rukirabasaija Kasunga Kyebambe Nyaika was Omukama of the Kingdom of Tooro, from 1862 to 1863, and 1864 to 1874.
+He was the third (3rd) Omukama of Tooro.

 Claim to the throne

-He was the fourth (4th) son of Rukirabasaija Kaboyo Omuhundwa Kasusunkwanzi Olimi I, the first Omukama of Toro, who reigned between 1830 and 1861.
+He was the fourth (4th) son of Rukirabasaija Kaboyo Omuhundwa Kasusunkwanzi Olimi I, the first Omukama of Tooro, who reigned between 1830 and 1861.
 There is no mention of who his mother was.
 He killed his elder brother Rukirabasaija Kazana Ruhaga, in 1862, and ascended the throne by force.

 Married life

 Not much is written about the married life of Omukama Kyebambe Nyaika.

 Offspring

 Omukama Nyaika is said to have fathered fourteen (14) sons, including the following: